HR 180 - Employee Benefits Policy

 - has been employed with CWI for at least twelve (12) months during the past seven (7) years (the 12 months do not need to be consecutive); AND

-- has worked at least 1,250 hours during the twelve (12)-month period immediately preceding the date of the birth or adoption; AND
+- has worked at least 1,250 hours during the twelve (12) month period immediately preceding the date of the birth, adoption, or placement; AND

 - be a benefit-eligible employee (work more than twenty (20) hours per week and be expected to be employed for more than five (5) months).